 Determine a Plausible Sales Price

 To evaluate the suggested retail price of the vehicle, you can start at a leading evaluation resource site such as Kelley Blue Book, NadaGuides or Cycle Trader.
-Next, explore the average sales price for the same or similar used-motorcycles within your regional territory in online and print classifieds or pick up a copy of Motorcycle Shopper Magazine.
-This will give you a better idea of what buyers are actually willing to pay, which may be dependent on your location and time of year you choose to sell.
+Next, explore the average sales price for the same or similar used-motorcycles within your geographical territory in online and print classifieds or pick up a copy of Motorcycle Shopper Magazine.
+Doing so will give you a better idea of what buyers are willing to pay, which may be dependent on your location and time of year you choose to sell.
 Once you have determined what you believe the bike is worth, consider what you are willing to take for it and narrow down what your prepared firm price would be.
 When listing you may also want to add a few hundred dollars more to the price as most buyers are looking for a deal when purchasing a motorcycle in used condition.
 If your bike has been equipped with aftermarket accessories, you may want to contemplate selling them separately.
-They generally do not add significant value to the vehicle but could possibly gain an additional amount if sold individually.
+They generally do not add significant value to the vehicle but could gain an additional amount if sold individually.

 Market the Sale Using Various Approaches

 When it comes time to list the bike, create a thorough description.
 Include the year, make, model, mileage, last maintenance date, accessories, and any issues or damage associated with it.
-Take at least 10 photos to present different perspectives of the vehicle.
-Try to get photos that display a good quality of light in sharp focus and incorporate close-ups of instrument panels as well as engine components.
+Take at least ten photos to present different perspectives of the vehicle.
+Try to get pictures that display a good quality of light in sharp focus and incorporate close-ups of instrument panels as well as engine components.
 There are an array of online classifieds to promote the sale, Craigslist, eBay, Cycle Trader, and Facebook Marketplace to name a few.
 If you choose to market in print as well, check are classifieds in newspapers and circulars or classified-specific magazines.
 If your local community presents opportunities to post flyers on bulletin boards at part shops and motorcycle hangouts, take advantage of this option.
 You may also elect to use a consignment service such as RumbleOn or approach an area dealer to inquire if they would offer such a service for your needs.

 Finalize the Sale of the Bike

 When responding to interested parties suggest arranging to meet in a public place to showcase the motorcycle.
 A bank, shopping area or ideally, a dealership are all decent places to facilitate the sale.
 If the vehicle is actively under financing, the optimal location to finalize would be at the financial institution in which the loan was initiated.
-If the bike is owned outright, the buyer’s bank is a good choice to avoid carrying around large quantities of cash for either involved party.
-In the case a potential buyer requests to test ride, always ask for collateral identification and perhaps the cash amount of the asking price.
+If the bike is owned outright, the buyer’s bank is an excellent choice to avoid carrying around large quantities of cash for either involved party.
+In the case, a potential buyer requests to test ride, always ask for collateral identification and perhaps the cash amount of the asking price.
 Keep in mind you do not have to grant one as an optional alternative could be to have it inspected by a mechanical specialist.
 When it comes to test-riding a motorcycle, a higher level of risk is presented than a car or truck, especially if you are not selling to an experienced rider.
 If you do opt to allow one, always check their licensing credentials and insist that they wear a helmet.
-After an agreement on purchase price has been met you can complete the bill of sale, exchange the payment, and take the plates and registration.
+After an agreement on purchase price has been met, you can complete the bill of sale, exchange the payment, and take the plates and registration.
 Be prepared to also present the new owner with the keys, title (signed over), owner’s manual and vehicle history documentation to complete the transaction.